-Prerequisite: The successful completion of two Math credits, a passing grade on the Physical Setting/Earth

-Science and the Living Environment/Biology Regents exams.

-THE PHYSICAL SETTING/CHEMISTRY (HONORS) (4216)

-The honors section of The Physical Setting/Chemistry is an enriched level that can be taken as an option instead of the standard Chemistry course.
-The honors class covers all of the Regents Chemistry content, with the addition of higher level material geared as a suggested prerequisite to the Advanced Placement Chemistry course.
+Credit: 1 unit (40 weeks) Prerequisite: The successful completion of two Math credits, a passing grade on the Physical Setting/Earth Science and the Living Environment/Biology Regents exams.
+Level: Grades 11 or 12 THE PHYSICAL SETTING/CHEMISTRY (HONORS) (4216) The honors section of The Physical Setting/Chemistry is an enriched level that can be taken as an option instead of the standard Chemistry course.
+The honors class covers all of the Regents Chemistry content, with the addition of higher level material geared as a suggested pre-requisite to the Advanced Placement Chemistry course.
 Chemistry Core topics are the same as the Regents course but covered in more depth as this is considered to be a preparatory course for students interested in taking AP chemistry.
 Laboratory requirement: